Shreyas911/sicopolis/docs/sphinx/source/AD/sicopolis_ad_config.rst

 More details can be found `here <http://www.sicopolis.net/>`__.

+SICOPOLIS and SICOPOLIS-AD v2 applications are built using a configuration header file in ``runs/headers``.
+A typical user setup involves copying over example configuration files from ``runs/headers/templates`` (see below), and suitably modifying one of them for custom runs.

 Initial configuration
 =====================

 In addition to the steps above, the following steps need to be performed from the root of the repository-

 * Copy template header files from ``runs/headers/templates`` to ``runs/headers`` so that SICOPOLIS can read one of these header files for the simulations desired by the user.
+Also, one can modify them suitably for their own custom simulations.
+The original files are always stored in ``runs/headers/templates`` for reference.
+Run the following command from the root directory of the repository.

 ::

     ./copy_templates.sh

-* Get the input files needed for both Greenland and Antarctica.
-These files are data files stored on a server and needed for various inputs such as geothermal heat flux, physical parameters, height of the ice base and lithosphere, precipitation, definition of regions for heterogenous basal sliding, etc.
+* Get the input data files needed for both Greenland and Antarctica.
+These files are stored on a server and needed for various inputs such as geothermal heat flux, physical parameters, height of the ice base and lithosphere, precipitation, definition of regions for heterogenous basal sliding, etc. Run the following command from the root directory of the repository.

 ::